 DO NOT install smoke detectors in following areas to minimize possibility of false alarms:

-- Areas where combustion particles are present (Combustion Particles – the by-products of burning process)
+- Areas where combustion particles are present (Combustion Particles are the by-products of burning process)

-If you decided to have one installed in those areas, photoelectric type smoke alarm might be less annoying.
+If you decided to have one installed in those areas, photoelectric type smoke alarms are less troublesome.

 - Damp or very humid areas such as bathrooms.
-The humidity levels after taking a hot shower could result in a false alarm.
+After taking a hot shower the humidity levels could result in a false alarm.

-- Within 3′ from the forced air heating and / or cooling system air supply vents, in a direct airflow area, close to the whole house fan locations.
-High air flow could blow smoke or shift it away from the detector preventing it from responding properly or at all.
+- Within 3′ from the forced air heating or cooling system air supply vents or in a direct airflow area, close to the whole house fan locations.
+High air flow could blow smoke or shift it away from the detector preventing it from responding properly.

 - Near fluorescent lights, where electronic “noise” may cause nuisance alarms.